CallMeGreg/gh-language/README.md

   language [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell count       Analyze the count of programming languages used in repos across an organization help        Help about any command
+  count       Analyze the count of programming languages used in repos across an organization help        Help about any command trend       Analyze the trend of programming languages used in repos across an organization over time

 Flags:
   -h, --help              help for language
-  -L, --language string   The language to filter on -l, --limit int         The maximum number of repositories to evaluate (default 100) -t, --top int           Return the top N languages (default 10)
+  -L, --language string   The language to filter on -l, --limit int         The maximum number of repositories to evaluate (default 100) -t, --top int           Return the top N languages (ignored when a language is specified) (default 10)

 Use "language [command] --help" for more information about a command.
 ```